munnik/gosk/README.md

 The JSON message contains the following fields:

-1. collector, identifier for the source of the data;
+1. connector, identifier for the source of the data;
 1. timestamp, the time when the data was receive in UTC and RFC3339Nano format;
 1. uuid, used to link raw and mapped data together;
 1. value, the actual value in base64 encoded format.
 This value contains all information needed for the mapper to map the data.